TristanCantatGaudin/rainbowprint/README.md

 ## pyproject.toml

-This file contains some basic information about the package (e.g. name, version) but importantly lists dependencies (in the present case `matplotlib`, it will be automatically installed when you install `rainbowprint`) and the installation package (called a *build backend*) that `pip` will rely on for the installation (here, `setuptools`).
+This file contains some basic information about the package (e.g. name, version) but importantly lists dependencies (in the present case `matplotlib`, it will be automatically installed when you install `rainbowprint`) and the installation package (called a *build backend*) that `pip` (the *build frontend* tool) will rely on for the installation (here we chose `setuptools` as a build backend).